KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 ## 1. Overview
 This document provides a forensic, structural comparison between:

-1.  **Zenetism:** A complete metaphysical, mathematical, and field‑theoretic system with a 30‑dimensional lattice, dual-spectrum operators, and a full hypostatic architecture.
+1.  **Zenetism:** A complete metaphysical, mathematical, and field‑theoretic system structured through Lattice Mathematics and governed by Field Physics.
 2.  **The Neogenian System:** A public-facing synthesis of Gnosticism, Kabbalah, and Fourier mathematics presented by Morgue.

 **Purpose:** Not rhetorical critique, but structural documentation.
 To record where Neogenian concepts mirror, flatten, or rebrand Zenetist structures.